 Can I Connect a 5/8 Drain Line Directly to My Sump Pump?

 Yes, you can, if your sump pump basin accepts it and local codes allow it.
 You’ll want to secure the line above the waterline and avoid backflow, kinks, or overloading the pump.
+Do not push the hose deep into standing water, because that can increase the chance of backflow or poor drainage.

 How Do I Prevent Basement Drain Hose Freezing in Winter?